 Rod and his wife Ange felt moved to do something, and decided to run the 2013 Bupa Great Manchester Run to raise money for Prevent Breast Cancer.
 At the same time, BCL’s parent company, John Bradshaw & Son, were looking for a charity they could support and assist.

-With their personal and professional ties to the charity, it was an easy choice to select Genesis as the chosen charity for the company.
+With their personal and professional ties to the charity, it was an easy choice to select Prevent Breast Cancer as the chosen charity for the company.
 John Bradshaw & Son have two businesses: BCL Office Moving and Britannia Bradshaw International Removals & Storage.
 BCL Office Moving is a commercial removals and archive storage company with offices in Manchester, Birmingham and London.

 Britannia Bradshaw International Removals & Storage is a household removals company with offices in Manchester and Birmingham.
 As removal companies, there are BCL and Britannia Bradshaw trucks on the road every day in towns and cities throughout the UK, as well as in Europe.
-So it was fantastic news to hear that they would be painting a van from each brand in Genesis pink!
-These trucks have the Genesis logo, website and JustGiving information on them, along with the corporate branding, helping to raise awareness of the charity up and down the UK, and beyond.
+So it was fantastic news to hear that they would be painting a van from each brand in PBC pink!
+These trucks have the Prevent Breast Cancer logo, website and JustGiving information on them, along with the corporate branding, helping to raise awareness of the charity up and down the UK, and beyond.

-Rod Seeland, Managing Director of BCL says about the partnership: “It is an honour to be able to assist Genesis [now Prevent Breast Cancer] by getting their name out in front of the public and raise awareness for the great work being done.”
+Rod Seeland, Managing Director of BCL says about the partnership: “It is an honour to be able to assist Prevent Breast Cancer by getting their name out in front of the public and raise awareness for the great work being done.”

-So please look out for the two large Pink Genesis Removal trucks, which are driving around the country now!
+So please look out for the two large Pink Prevent Breast Cancer Removal trucks, which are driving around the country now!

 To find out more about BCL – please click here